-Dr. Debra – I have a co-worker who has an indoor-outdoor cat.
-She would like to make him an indoor cat only, but her attempts have only led to very bad behavior on the part of her cat and a lot of lost sleep on her part as he keeps her up until she lets him out.
-Do you have any tips or tricks on how she can "train" him to be an indoor cat only?
+I have a co-worker who has an indoor-outdoor cat.
+She would like to make him an indoor cat only, but her attempts have only led to very bad behavior and a lot of lost sleep on her part, as he keeps her up until she lets him out.
+Do you have any tips or tricks on how she can “train” him to be an indoor cat only?

-Hi – thanks for your email.
-You wrote that you have a co-worker with an indoor-outdoor cat that she would like to make into an indoor only cat.
+Thanks for your email.
+You wrote that you have a co-worker with an indoor-outdoor cat that she would like to make into an indoor-only cat.
 This takes time and patience.
-In the mean time, it is common to loose sleep.
+In the meantime, she may lose some sleep.

-In general, the recommendation is this.
-If you take in an outdoor cat, confine him or her to one room.
+In general, the recommendation is this: If you take in an outdoor cat, confine him or her to one room.
 Even a small bathroom works great – with a clean litter box and food and water.
-This is just for a little while your cat adjusts to the litter box, food, water, smells and sounds of your home.
+This is just for a little while the cat adjusts to the litter box, food, water, smells, and sounds of your home.
 Interact and play with your cat as often as possible.
-Eventually, as your cat using the box and seems conformable you can expand the environment include more rooms or space.
-Provide lost of play time and interesting places to rest and sun.
-Window seats are treat.
-Cat trees to climb are also fun for cats.
+Eventually, as your cat uses the box and seems comfortable, you can expand the environment to include more rooms or space.
+Provide lots of play time and interesting places to rest and sun.
+Window seats are a great treat and cat trees for climbing are also fun for most cats.

-Be REALLY careful around the door.
-Make sure you supervise carefully that she does not get out.
-Once she or he gets out – they will often become adapt at trying to get out.
+However, be REALLY careful around the door.
+Make sure you supervise carefully that he does not get out.
+If he gets out one time, he won’t stop trying to break free.

 Most cats will adapt within several weeks.

-For cats that have already learned to be indoors and outdoors, then it can also be difficult.
-You can try clicker training – any time your cat cries or demonstrates a behavior that indicates that he or she wants to go out (such as crying at the door), she hears un unattractive clicker sound.
-When she stops – you resume play or give positive reinforcement.
+This process can also be difficult for indoor-outdoor cats.
+You can try clicker training – any time your cat cries or demonstrates a behavior that indicates that they want to go out, use a clicker to make an unappealing sound.
+When they stop – you can resume play or give positive reinforcement.

 An article that might be helpful to you is Selecting the Right Environmental Enrichment for Your Cat.